10 Dog Breeds With the Best Sense of Smell

 The bluetick coonhound was developed from the English coonhound, and is used to trail and tree raccoons.
 A cold nosed trailing dog, the Bluetick works well on old, cold trails, which makes him the superior tracker of the coonhounds.
 Blueticks are frequent toungers when trailing, and they bay a “bawling” bark as they track.
 As they get closer to their quarry the bay becomes a more rhythmic chop.

 Blueticks are good house dogs as well as eager hunters, but lack a strong desire to please.
 This makes them more difficult to train than many of the breeds on this list.
 Persistence, patience and treats are your best training aids with this breed.
+This is a dog that craves affection, and will display deep devotion to those who provide it.

 #6 The Belgian Malinois